Why are you here…?

 How it works

-An important thing to know about professional indemnity insurance is that your insurer will only cover you for claims that come in during the time you are insured with that provider.
+An important thing to know about professional indemnity insurance is that your provider will only cover you for claims that come in during the time you are insured with that provider.
 Here’s an example to explain this.
 You buy a year’s policy in May 2016.
 You give a client some advice in October, which goes on to cause significant damage to their sales in March 2017.
 Your policy finishes and you have forgotten to renew it.
 When the client puts in a claim against you in June 2017, you cannot claim on your PI policy and have to foot the legal bills yourself.

 So it not only matters when you give the legal advice, but also that you have cover in place when the claim comes in.
 Legally, new claims can be brought against you up to six years after you provide some advice.